MetPX/sarracenia/doc/sr_audit.8.rst

 DESCRIPTION
 ===========

+Sr_audit is a daemon that runs periodically to examine what is running on a system to fixes issues it sees.
+When run as a non-administrative user, it looks for components which state files indicate are running, but for which the corresponding process is missing.
+It will restart those.
+Any running process should also be writing at least a heartbeat message to it´s log file periodically, so if the log file is too old, the component will be assumed frozen, and restarted.

-Sr_audit configures a broker to reflect sarracenia configuration settings.
-**Sr_audit** takes one argument: the action to perform.
+When run by an administrative user,  Sr_audit configures a broker to reflect sarracenia configuration settings.  **Sr_audit** takes one argument: the action to perform.
 One can also set a few option in a configuration file: **debug**, **max_queue_size**.

-When **Sr_audit** is *started*, it connects to the broker using the **admin** account.
+When **Sr_audit** is *started* in admin mode, it connects to the broker using the **admin** account.
 It sleeps the time required to trigger the next heartbeat.

 The default behavior of **sr_audit** is to manage and control the queues on the broker.
 The queues are validated and deleted if there is no client connected to it and has more